 Cloud computing is scalable, allowing you to expand and reduce the resources you require with great ease.
 So, if you have a new application to deploy or more data to accommodate, you can rest assured knowing that you’ll find the space for it in your cloud environment.

-Did you know that 92 of the top 100 financial services firms are still relying on their legacy IT?
+Did you know that 92 of the top 100 firms in the finance sector are still relying on their legacy IT?

 As well as costing themselves billions of pounds to keep this hardware running, these firms also run the serious risk of compromising their customers’ security.

 With all eyes on data security and the GDPR, your business must source the most secure solutions to store and manage the data that flows through your business.